RESEARCH STARTER

 Landmarks

 Carson City has taken great pride in preserving its history and frontier town heritage.
 This is reflected in the city's numerous landmarks.
 One such site, the Kit Carson Trail, features more than sixty landmarks.
-The trail is 2.5 miles (4.0 kilometers) long and marked with a bright blue line.
+The trail is 2.5 miles long and marked with a bright blue line.
 Along the line are medallions that point out the historical buildings, including Ferris Mansion, the Governor's Mansion, and St. Teresa's Catholic Church, the first church built in Carson City.
 Other landmark buildings include the Old Federal Building (now the Paul Laxalt State Office Building), which was originally constructed in 1890 and was the home of the US Weather Bureau, the post office, federal courts, and other federal agencies.

 The Carson City Mint, a branch of the United States Mint, was completed in 1869 and went into operation the following year.
 It lost formal mint status in 1899, following a significant decline in mining of the Comstock Lode, but remained an assay office until its closure in 1933, after which the building was bought by the state of Nevada for $10,000.
-Today the old building houses the Nevada State Museum, which features the original equipment from the mint as well as an award-winning walk-through mine and a mock ghost town.
+Today, the old building houses the Nevada State Museum, which features the original equipment from the mint as well as an award-winning walk-through mine and a mock ghost town.
 The museum also features artifacts from Nevada's rich history, including Indian baskets and artwork and a life-size mammoth.

 The heart of Carson City is Mills Park.
 Located in the center of the city, the park covers over fifty acres and includes several playgrounds, ballparks, tennis courts, and covered pavilions.
 A small train circles the park, carrying children during special events.
-The park serves as the location for a farmer's market during the summer and during festivals such as Nevada Day and the Carson City Rendezvous.
+The park serves as the location for a farmers's market during the summer and during festivals such as Nevada Day and the Carson City Rendezvous.

 Two other buildings are popular landmarks in downtown Carson City.
 The Nevada State Capitol building was built in 1871 and sits almost directly in the center of downtown.
-It is three stories high and featuring a distinctive silver cupola dome.
+It is three stories high and features a distinctive silver cupola dome.
 The second floor of the state capitol building hosts a museum.
 The Brewery Arts Center, which hosts award-winning theater and music productions performed by local groups, is located in the original Carson Brewery, which closed in 1948.

 History

 The first inhabitants of the Carson City area and valley were the Washoe Indians.
 After westward expansion, Carson City arose as a small trading station along the California Trail.
 It provided nearby ranchers and travelers along the trail with supplies.
-Ranchers who lived in the valley called it Eagle Valley, and the trading station Eagle Post.
+Ranchers who lived in the valley called it Eagle Valley and the trading station Eagle Post.
 The station was called Eagle Station because it had an eagle skin attached to the wall of the trading post.

-The nearby river came to be called Carson River.
+The nearby river came to be called the Carson River.
 It was named after the famous scout Christopher "Kit" Carson, who mapped the valley during an expedition led by John C. Frémont in 1843.
 Eventually, the valley also was called the Carson River Valley, and the trading post Carson City.
 Today, both names for the valley are used interchangeably.

 In 1858, a pioneer named Abraham Curry arrived in the valley.
 Showing great foresight, he plotted a town site, even setting aside ten acres to construct a capitol building, although Nevada was not yet even a territory.
 Soon after, a group of wealthy attorneys purchased a large part of the surveyed town site for $500 and some horses.